Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations

-\begin{proof} Note that for Point~1 of Proposition~\ref{thm:adjoint_multi_coeffs} to hold true, \begin{itemize}[label=\iii] \item the additivity of~$\C$ is not necessary, and \item a braided module $(M,\overline{\rho}) \in \ModCat_{(\oV,\osigma)[t,r]}$ (instead of $(M,\overline{\rho}) \in \ModCat_{(\oV,\osigma)}$) suffices. \end{itemize} Apply that proposition and its mirror version to the braided system of UAAs $(B,C,A)$ from Proposition~\ref{thm:smash} and to the algebra characters (hence braided characters) $\epsilon_A$ and~$\epsilon_B$.
-One gets a right braided $(A,\sigma_{Ass}(A))$-module structure and a left braided $(B,\sigma_{Ass}(B))$-module structure on all $B^k \otimes C^{n} \otimes A^{m}$, and hence on~$C^{n}$.
-Further, since the~$\xi_{1,2}$ and~$\xi_{2,3}$ components of the braiding on $(B,C,A)$ are natural with respect to the units of~$A$ and~$B$, the latter act on~$C^{n}$ by identity.
-Theorem~\ref{thm:UAA} then ensures that our braided module structures on~$C^{n}$ are actually module structures over UAAs~$A$ and~$B$, which are easily checked to coincide with the desired ones.
-The compatibility between $A$- and $B$-actions follows from Lemma~\ref{thm:adjointBiModules}. \end{proof}
+\begin{proof} Observe that for Point~1 of Proposition~\ref{thm:adjoint_multi_coeffs} to hold true, the additivity of~$\C$ is not necessary, and the module~$M$ can be taken in $\ModCat_{(\oV,\osigma)[t,r]}$ instead of $\ModCat_{(\oV,\osigma)}$.
+Thus apply Proposition~\ref{thm:adjoint_multi_coeffs} and its mirror version to the braided system of UAAs $(B,C,A)$ from Proposition~\ref{thm:smash} and to the algebra characters (hence braided characters) $\epsilon_A$ and~$\epsilon_B$.
+One gets right $(A,\sigma_{Ass}(A))$-module structures and left $(B,\sigma_{Ass}(B))$-module structures on all the $B^k \otimes C^{n} \otimes A^{m}$, and hence on~$C^{n}$.
+Further, since the~$\xi_{1,2}$ and~$\xi_{2,3}$ components of the braiding on $(B,C,A)$ are natural w.r.t. the units of~$A$ and~$B$, these units act on~$C^{n}$ trivially.
+Theorem~\ref{thm:UAA} then ensures that our braided module structures on~$C^{n}$ are actually module structures over the UAAs~$A$ and~$B$, which are easily checked to coincide with the desired ones.
+Compatibility between $A$- and $B$-actions follows from Lemma~\ref{thm:adjointBiModules}. \end{proof}